SKY-IT-Solutions/dating-app-poc/Readme.md

 - **Body**: `{"targetId": number, "direction": "L"|"R"}`
 - **Response (200)**: `{"message": "Swipe recorded"}` or `{"message": "It's a match!"}`

-Dependencies
+## Dependencies

-express: Web framework
+- **express**: Web framework
-jsonwebtoken: JWT handling
+- **jsonwebtoken**: JWT handling
-bcrypt: Password hashing
+- **bcrypt**: Password hashing
-@prisma/client: Prisma ORM for PostgreSQL
+- **@prisma/client**: Prisma ORM for PostgreSQL
-typescript: Type safety
+- **typescript**: Type safety
-dotenv: Environment variable management
+- **dotenv**: Environment variable management

-Notes
+## Notes

-The API uses Neon PostgreSQL with Prisma for database operations.
+- The API uses Neon PostgreSQL with Prisma for database operations.
-Passwords are hashed using bcrypt for security.
+- Passwords are hashed using bcrypt for security.
-JWT is used for authentication, validated in the swipe endpoint.
+- JWT is used for authentication, validated in the swipe endpoint.
-The match logic checks for mutual right swipes and returns a match notification.
+- The match logic checks for mutual right swipes and returns a match notification.
-The code follows standard TypeScript conventions with JSDoc comments for documentation.
+- The code follows standard TypeScript conventions with JSDoc comments for documentation.